QuokeCola/mobileapp_thermcalc/README.md

 The keyboard is modified and it is smart.

-The Main Menu is simple, like all apple stock apps.
+The Main Menu is simple.

 <div div align=center><img src="ThermoCalc/ScreenShots/main_screen.png" width = "30%" height = "30%" /></div>